North Node | South Node | Chiron | Ceres | Juno | Pallas Athene | Vesta Moon's Nodes

 and productivity."
 (62)

 Juno: - The divine consort, or the principle of relatedness.
-Juno (Hera), the wife of Jupiter (Zeus, the Lord of the Gods) governs wifely relationships, the role of woman as covenanter and partner.
+Juno, the wife or rather paredra (sacred sexual partner) of Jupiter, Lord of the Gods, was the protectress of women in Roman times.
+Although she came to be identified with the Greek Hera, her Roman, Etruscan and Sabine origins show her also as a warrior goddess.
+Astrologically, she governs wifely relationships, and the role of woman as covenanter and partner.
 In this way she governs such things as contracts and binding agreements, through her association with marriage.
-Juno's rule was overthrown by the victory of Jupiter, which introduced the custom of marriage and a patriarchial social system.
-Juno can be fierce and is bound by a sense of duty and social obligation.
-Her dark side also rules such things as divorce, and separation, infidelity and open conflict between partners.
+According to Graves and others, Juno's ancient rule was overthrown by the victory of the Indo-European sky father Jupiter, which introduced the custom of marriage and a patriarchial social system.

-Vesta: - The eternal flame, which burns forever in the hearth.
-As the principle of focus and commitment, Vesta (Hestia) was one of the most revered of the goddesses.
-In ancient times, she was the burning energy at the heart of life and society.
-Her call to purification is the rallying cry of truth.
+As the principle of focus and commitment, Vesta was one of the most revered of the goddesses.
+Her name means "the essence", "the fire", the true nature of things.
+Although she is little-known today, in ancient times she was widely worshipped as the central goddess in the Roman pantheon—the burning energy at the heart of life, home and society.
+Her domed, circular temple was set in the centre of Rome and her call to purification is still the rallying cry of truth.
+It shows us where we can be most dedicated, focusing our energies to achieve the best outcomes.

 "Astrologically Vesta describes the ways in which we face the issues of personal integration, work, devotion, commitment, sacrifice, alienation from personal relationships, and a range of sexual complexes based on denial and fear of intimacy."
 (133)